 Once we know all of this ‘high-level’ info, we can start to investigate the loss and commence the loss resolution process.

 It is a simple 2-step process to report a loss:

-- Download the Loss Notification Form and complete the first page.
+- Call or email RMS, then Download the Loss Notification Form and complete the first page.

-- Or, if the loss is expected to exceed $5,000 (estimated) please telephone RMS immediately and speak with our Loss Resolution Officer.
+- If the loss is expected to exceed $5,000 (estimated) you should telephone RMS immediately and speak with our Loss Resolution Officer.